Natural statistics for spectral samples: Formal cumulants

 The algebraic properties of cumulants can be formalized as

-The {\it semi-invariance under translation} follows from both equivalences in (\ref{(propcum1)}) by choosing as umbra $\alpha$ the unity umbra $u$.
+The \textit{semi-invariance under translation} follows from both equivalences in (\ref{propcum1}) by choosing as umbra $\alpha$ the unity umbra $u$.

-As done in (\ref{(formalcumulants)}), multivariate formal cumulants $\{c_{\ibs}\}$ of a sequence of multivariate moments $\{g_{\ibs}\}$ can be defined via generating functions.
-Indeed, if $\{g_{\ibs}\}$ is umbrally represented by the $m$-tuple $\nubs$, then the sequence $\{c_{\ibs}\}$ is umbrally represented by the $m$-tuple $\kappabs_{\nubs}$ such that The $m$-tuple $\kappabs_{\nubs}$ is named $\nubs$-cumulant.
-By comparing (\ref{(multivariate1)}) with (\ref{(genfun)}), the following equivalence follows
+As done in (\ref{formalcumulants}), multivariate formal cumulants $\{ c_{\ibs}\}$ of a sequence of multivariate moments $\{g_{\ibs}\}$ can be defined via generating functions.
+Indeed, if $\{g_{\ibs}\}$ is umbrally represented by the $m$-tuple $\nubs$, then the sequence $\{c_{\ibs}\}$ is umbrally represented by the $m$-tuple $\kappabs_{\nubs}$ such that